lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 ### Implement OAuth 1 Provider

-It is the time to create a provider now.
+It is time to create a provider now.
 However, before we initialize a provider, we need to update the configuration.

 ```python